opendatadiscovery/odd-platform/docs/Features.md

 * Unfilled entities that have only titles and lack metadata, owners, tags, related terms and other descriptive information

 ![](.gitbook/img/report.png)
-## Customized Dictionary
+## Dictionary terms
 Give an extra information about your data entities by creating terms that define these entities or processes related to them.\
 You may see all terms connected to a data entity on its overview page.
 All created terms are gathered in the **Dictionary** tab.

 ![](.gitbook/img/terms.gif)

-## Change History
+## Activity Feed for Monitoring Changes
-Track changes of your data entities by monitoring the **Activity** page, which gathers events in chronological order.
-Also, to searach needed changes, you may filter events by datasources, namespaces, users and date.
+Track changes of your data entities by monitoring the **Activity** page or **Activity** tabs placed on pages of data entities.
+Also, to search needed changes, you may filter events by datasources, namespaces, users and date.

 Event types:
 * `CREATED` – a data entity, [data entity group](#data-entity-groups) or a descriptive field related to a data entity was created.